Critical recurrence in the real quadratic family: Induction Step

 Here, each $\omega_{k+1}^{r'l'} \subset N_{k+1}$ is such that $\xi_{m_{k+1}^{rl}}(\omega_{k+1}^{r'l'}) = I_{r'l'} \subset (-4\delta,4\delta)$, and $T_{k+1}$ consists of (at most) two intervals whose image under $\xi_{m_{k+1}^{rl}}$ is $\pm (\delta,x)$, with $\vert x-\delta \vert \geq 3 \delta$. \begin{Rem} At most four intervals $\omega_{k+1}^{r'l'} \subset N_{k+1}$ will be mapped onto an interval slightly larger than $I_{r'l'}$, i.e.

-with $I_{rl}$ and $I_{r'l'}$ adjacent partition elements. \end{Rem} \begin{Rem} We will also make partial partitions along the way, at \emph{essential returns} and \emph{escape returns}.
-This is described further down. \end{Rem} \begin{Rem} Our way of partitioning differs slightly from the original one considered in \cite{BC1}, since here we do not continue to iterate what is mapped outside of $(-\delta,\delta)$, but instead stop and make a partition.
-The difference in approach is due to the fact that we want to prove that our set $\Delta_\infty$ is of measure zero, and not of positive measure; for us it is desirable to be able to remove as much as possible in as short time as possible. \end{Rem}
+with $I_{r'l'}$ and $I_{r''l''}$ adjacent partition elements. \end{Rem} \begin{Rem} At \emph{essential returns} and \emph{escape returns} we will, if possible, make a partial partition.
+To these partitioned parameter intervals we associate a \emph{complete return time} even though nothing is removed at these times.
+This is described in more detail in sections 4.8 and 4.9. \end{Rem} \begin{Rem} Notice that our way of partitioning differs slightly from the original one considered in \cite{BC1}, since here we do not continue to iterate what is mapped outside of $(-\delta,\delta)$, but instead stop and make a partition. \end{Rem}